front-end-intermediate/session-11/readme.md

 })
 ```

-Now add all the dispatch calls below:
+Now add all the dispatch calls below one at a time:

 ```js
 store.dispatch({